yjunechoe/jlmerclusterperm/README.md

-Subsequent calls to `jlmerclusterperm_setup()` incur a small overhead of around 30 seconds and there will be slight delays for first-time function calls due to Julia's [just-in-time compilation](https://docs.julialang.org/en/v1/).
+Subsequent calls to `jlmerclusterperm_setup()` incur a small overhead of around 30 seconds and there will be slight delays for first-time function calls due to Julia’s [just-in-time compilation](https://docs.julialang.org/en/v1/).
 Afterwards you can enjoy blazingly-fast functions from the package.